Pragya Singh Thakur: Advocacy of Cow Urine as COVID-19 Remedy (2021)

 During the COVID-19 pandemic in 2021, Thakur made public remarks addressing BJP party workers in Bhopal claiming that drinking cow urine helps infected people heal from the effects of the virus.
 "I consumed cow urine daily and it is a kind of acid which purifies my body.
 It also purifies the lungs and saves me from COVID-19 infection.
 I don’t take any medicine against corona but I am safe."
 The purported benefits of drinking cow urine have no scientific backing.

 Comments on the Karnataka Hijab Row (2022)

 During the 2022 Karnataka hijab row defending the ban on hijab, Thakur said that there is "no need to wear hijab anywhere" and that only those who are "not safe in their houses need to wear Hijab".
 She also said that there is no need to wear a hijab when in the company of the Hindu community, especially at educational institutions.

-Support for Nupur Sharma (2022)
+Support for Nupur Sharma's derogatory remarks about Prophet Muhammad (2022)

 Thakur publicly expressed her support for BJP spokesperson Nupur Sharma after Sharma’s controversial remarks on Muhammad sparked nationwide protests and international condemnation.
 Thakur’s endorsement was seen as an attempt to align with hardline views within the party, further fuelling communal tensions.